 What is the ASQ?

-The Access and Success Questionnaire (ASQ) – formerly known as TASO’s widening participation questionnaire – is designed to help the higher education sector to better evaluate its access and student success activities by providing a set of validated scales that can be used to measure the key intermediate outcomes these activities aim to improve.
+The Access and Success Questionnaire (ASQ) is a survey tool which is designed to support the higher education sector in delivering robust evaluations of its access and student success activities.
+It comprises seven scales that can be used to measure the key intermediate outcomes these activities aim to improve.

 About the scales